 When I look back at some of my own school photos from years ago, I laugh.
 My parents may not have at the time.
 I realize now as a parent myself that they spent real (as in a lot) of money on these photos and, often, they were less than stellar.

 Flip through your child’s school yearbook and you’re likely to see a lot of similarities to those taken during your own childhood.
 The clothing and hair styles might be different, but many of the expressions are very much the same.
 Somehow even toddlers that had the biggest smile and happily hammed up for the camera grow up and become a little less smiley and more awkward in front of the school photographer.

 I recently came across this photo taken when I was in elementary school.
 Fourth grade we think.
-My mom says I was hiding my braces.
+Maybe I was hiding missing teeth?

-This makes me laugh a bit now as an adult when that sort of thing doesn’t really phase me.
+This makes me laugh a bit now as an adult.
 But I’m sure at that age, it was a big deal and made my smile my least favorite asset at the moment.
-(Thank you, thank you, Mom & Dad, for that needed orthodontic work!
+(Thank you, thank you, Mom & Dad, for the much needed orthodontic work later!
 Even if I did hide my smile for a bit.)

 Looking through my past photos got me thinking about how to prepare for those annual school photos:

 - Let your child help pick the outfit.
 Yes, I do encourage my son to “dress up” a bit for these.
 He can wear his casual printed t-shirts any other day of the school year.
 I give him options and let him select the specific shirt.
 I want him wearing what he feels the best and most confident in.
 Having a say in the process helps accomplish that.